OxfordRSE/streamlit/site/content/posts/deploying_a_streamlit_app.md

 ---
-title: "Deploying your app"
+title: "Deploying a Streamlit app"
-subtitle: "Use Heroku to deploy your app"
+subtitle: "Use Heroku to deploy a Streamlit app"

 date: 2021-09-09T00:00:00+01:00
 lastmod: 2021-09-19T00:00:00+01:00